Klimenskiy/Currency_React/README.md

 ## REAL TIME CURRENCY EXCHANGE RATES ON REACT
 # The application is under development.
-Development plan:
+# Development plan:

-Find an unlimited cryptocurrency exchange rates API.
+# 1)Find an unlimited cryptocurrency exchange rates API.
-Implement the second block with global stocks."
+# 2)Implement the second block with global stocks."